In this post, you'll learn ...

 - Custom Shapes

-- 24 possible specialty window shapes and lots of multiple style combinations are available
+- A wide range of specialty window shapes and multiple style combinations are available

 A Word about Stanek's Bay/Bow Window Shells